Research Enhancement Award

 - Only one request per student/tenure in degree program will be considered.

-- Student must be registered in the semester the funding is awarded.
+- Students must be registered in the semester the funding is awarded.

 - There is no deadline for submitting requests.